 The National Association of Colleges and Employers (NACE) lists communication as one of the top career readiness competencies for college graduates and effective communication skills are consistently ranked by employers as one of the most desirable qualifications for new hires.
 In the rapidly changing business and professional environment, communication skills remain essential to respond to industry challenges.
 Recent graduates are working in training and development, sales, non-profit advocacy, marketing, human resources, and speech writing, among other fields.
 The U.S. Department of Labor Statistics predicts employment in communication occupations to grow 14% between 2020 and 2030.

-Strategic and Organizational Communication majors are able to:
+Communication Studies majors are able to:

 - Clearly and efficiently communicate verbally, nonverbally, and in writing.